joealden/corum-docs/src/development/1-index/index.md

 # Implementation

-## TODO

-* Relate implementation back to design and user requirements
-* Put new subforum page in design

----

 In this section of the report, I will be doing the following:

 * Creating a more detailed description of the structure of Corum as a whole